-Unlike the market order, which executes your buy or sell immediately regardless of price, the limit order may or may not go to the top of the list for execution by your stockbroker.
+Unlike the market order, which executes your buy or sell transaction immediately regardless of price, the limit order may or may not go to the top of the list for execution by your stockbroker.
 If the price on your limit order is the best ask or bid price, it will go to the top and may be filled very quickly.

-Placing a Limit Order
+Placing a Trade

 A limit order, whether given to a stockbroker or entered into your advanced trading platform, has the same five components:

-- Buy or sell
+- Buy or sell transaction type

 - Number of shares